chicio/chicio.github.io/_posts/2019-03-21-learning-blender-7-materials.md

 authors: [fabrizio_duroni]
 ---

-*In this new post of the series "Learning Blender" I will talk about materials.*
+*In this new post of the series Blender tutorial I will talk about materials.*

 ---

-In the [previous post of the series "Learning Blender"](/2018/10/18/blender-tutorial-6-outliner-layers-groups-hierarchies-scenes.html) we talked about the outliner, layers, groups and hierarchies in Blender.
+In the [previous post of the series "Blender tutorial"](/2018/10/18/blender-tutorial-6-outliner-layers-groups-hierarchies-scenes.html) we talked about the outliner, layers, groups and hierarchies in Blender.
 In this post we will start to add some details to our models by learning how to use **materials**.
 To set a material on an object we can select the material tab from the properties panel, and the press the new button.